yamadharma/blog/content/ru/publication/kulyabov-2009-nucleilett-two-spinor/index.md

 publication_types:
 - article-journal
 publication: '*Physics of Particles and Nuclei Letters*'
-doi: 10.1134/S1547477109070115
 abstract: This paper describes Lorentz two-spinors and proposes using them in calculations with Dirac four-spinors and quaternions.
 tags:
 - mine
 - index:rinc